2022 Annual Report: The AIA Trust

 While the AIA Trust began as an insurance provider for AIA members, today it focuses on creating member value by offering practice-related resources as well as benefit programs, available 24/7 in its growing online library.

 As the premier risk management resource for AIA members, the AIA Trust is one of the largest enterprises allied with The American Institute of Architects and currently maintains approximately 10,000 policies and plans––many serving additional members within firms and member families, with a dollar volume of more than $100 million managed by AIA Trust providers.
 The AIA Trust operates on a break-even basis, using no AIA dues dollars and reimbursing the AIA for all overhead costs.

 The net of operating expenses is frequently invested in AIA Member and Component activities and benefits, including the development of practice resources.
 AIA Trust resources are accessed tens of thousands of times annually to assist members in their practices.
-For a complete listing of all AIA Trust practice resources which you can filter by topic and type, click here.
+For a complete listing of all AIA Trust practice resources which can be filtered by topic and type, click here.

-The AIA Trust was established nearly 70 years ago to provide quality benefits to AIA Members.
+The AIA Trust was established over 70 years ago to provide quality benefits to AIA Members.
 It was formed as a separate entity from the AIA due to IRS regulations governing ERISA trusts.
-The Trustees, who are AIA members and one component executive, along with the executive director, work with independent consultants to evaluate new and ongoing programs to ensure the best available plans are offered to members and components.
+The Trustees are comprised of AIA members and one component executive, along with the executive director, who all work with independent consultants to evaluate new and ongoing programs ensuring the best available plans are offered to members and components.
 The AIA Trust negotiates and monitors these agreements and serves as a member advocate.
 All programs are found on the AIA Trust website with links to enrollment details.

 Sara Kay, Hon AIA, Trustee

 Theresa Ridley, AIA, Trustee